Coby White NBA Preview vs. the 76ers

 Coby White Insights vs. the 76ers

-- Allowing 42.4 rebounds per game, the 76ers are the seventh-ranked squad in the league.
+- Allowing 42.8 rebounds per game, the 76ers are the eighth-ranked squad in the NBA.

+- Giving up 25.6 assists per game, the 76ers are the 10th-ranked team in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!